-UWS has a mission to provide distinctive higher education, through inspirational teaching and learning, and excellent research and knowledge exchange.
 The UWS Code of Ethics establishes the University's approach to raising the ethical awareness of staff and students, and ensuring that all that we do is underpinned by global and future-focussed principles of fairness and opportunity.
 We have responsibilities as a University to maintain the highest ethical standards in research and scholarship: we are committed to ensuring a culture of honesty, rigour, transparency and respect.
 In this context research and scholarship are broadly defined as systematic investigation to add to a body of knowledge or theory, and understanding.

 The purpose of these guidelines is to present the ethical framework and procedures for the conduct of all academic activity and to identify ethical considerations that should be addressed through the formal approval process.
-These guidelines sit alongside the following University frameworks, policies and statements:
+These guidelines sit alongside University Regulatory Framework, policies and statements.